rbnorris3/angular-tour-2/README.md

 There are a lot of changes that will break the page, or throw errors.
-This is expected, as there are usually a couple additional changes needed to fix the code again.
+This is expected, as there are usually a couple additional changes needed to fix the code.
 Don't be too alarmed if things seem not to work, this seems intentional to point out the behavior?